 How you fill out your W-4 will determine how much tax is withheld from your pay

 Filling out a Form W-4 [Employee’s Withholding Allowance Certificate] is one of the first things you have to do when you get a new job.
-This form is essential to filing your taxes correctly because it determines how much tax will be withheld from your pay.
+It’s essential to fill out a W-4 correctly because it determines how much tax will be withheld from your pay and how large your tax refund will be.

 The first half of the form is pretty easy.
 You just have to fill in your name, address, and marital status.